suaveolent/hoymiles-wifi/README.md

 For the Home Assistant integration have a look here: https://github.com/suaveolent/ha-hoymiles-wifi

+> [!NOTE]
-**Disclaimer: This library is not affiliated with Hoymiles.
-It is an independent project developed to provide tools for interacting with Hoymiles HMS-XXXXW series micro-inverters featuring integrated WiFi DTU.
-Any trademarks or product names mentioned are the property of their respective owners.**
+> Disclaimer: This library is not affiliated with Hoymiles.
+It is an independent project developed to provide tools for interacting with Hoymiles DTUs and Hoymiles HMS-XXXXW series micro-inverters featuring integrated WiFi DTU.
+Any trademarks or product names mentioned are the property of their respective owners.

 ## Supported Devices